Appdynamics/apache-monitoring-extension/README.md

 ​1.
 For each server you want to monitor, copy the monitors/ApacheMonitor directory into another directory, such as monitors/ApacheStatusMonitor2.

 ​2.
-Edit the monitor.xml file in that directory, changing the `<name>`, host, port and metric-prefix values accordingly:
+Edit the monitor.xml file in that directory, changing the `<name>`, protocol, host, port and metric-prefix values accordingly:

    ```